pamelafox/simple-fastapi-azure-function/README.md

 ## Deployment

+This repo is set up for deployment to Azure Functions plus Azure API Management, using `azure.yaml` and the configuration files in the `infra` folder.

+Steps for deployment:

+1. Sign up for a [free Azure account](https://azure.microsoft.com/free/)
+2. Install the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
+(If you open this repository in Codespaces or with the VS Code Dev Containers extension, that part will be done for you.)
-Navigate back to the root folder (the one with `azure.yaml`) if you're not already there.
+3. Navigate back to the root folder (the one with `azure.yaml`) if you're not already there.

-Run `azd up`.

-Navigate to the endpoint displayed in the terminal.

-To try API v1, append `/generate_name` to the end of the URL.
+2. Login to Azure:

+    ```shell
+    azd auth login
+    ```

+3. Provision and deploy all the resources:

+    ```shell
+    azd up
+    ```

+    It will prompt you to provide an `azd` environment name (like "django-app"), select a subscription from your Azure account, and select a location (like "eastus").
+Then it will provision the resources in your account and deploy the latest code.

+4. Once it finishes deploying, find the endpoint URL in the terminal and navigate to that URL, appending either `/generate_name` or `/docs`.

+5. When you've made any changes to the app code, you can just run:

+    ```shell
+    azd deploy
+    ```